-CL199 Clinic Orientation (0.25 lab units)
+CL199 Clinic Orientation (.25 lab unit) (7.5 academic hours)

 This course prepares students to enter the clinical practice shift and focuses on the safety and well-being of the client.
 Codes for ethics and standards of practice for massage practitioners will be discussed.